 Pierce Salguero, Ph.D.

 I have studied religion and spirituality for most of my life through texts, travel, and deep immersion into practice.
-As a practitioner, I am most familiar with hathayoga, meditation, shamanic ancestral rituals, spirit healing, Thai medicine, and Buddhist philosophy, all of which I studied for many decades.
+As a practitioner, I am most familiar with hathayoga, meditation, shamanic ancestral rituals, Buddhist-style spirit healing, Thai medicine, and Mahayana philosophy, all of which I have studied for many decades.

 I am also an avid scholar of religions, having earned a BA in anthropology and cognitive science (U.Va., 1996), an MA in East Asian studies (U.Va., 2005), and a PhD specializing in Buddhist medicine (Johns Hopkins, 2010).
 Since earning my doctorate, I have been a professor of Asian history, religions, and healing traditions, and I continue to actively conduct research and publish in all of these areas.
-(See my professional website for more about my scholarship.)
+(See my professional website for more about my scholarship, and please note that my spiritual life is separate from my professional activities.)

 I have decades of experience writing about and personally exploring religion and spirituality from different angles.
 I’ve done the practices and have had profoundly transformative spiritual experiences as a result.
 But, I’ve also trained in the languages, studied the histories, and examined the downsides of these traditions.
 I like to say that I am a student, friend, and fan of spirituality but also a skeptic, and a critic.
 Multidharma distills the lessons from a lifetime of exploration of spirituality, presenting the “big picture” in a digestible way for modern seekers.